-Crystal will join as a postdoctoral fellow in the Patek Lab in Fall 2018.
+Crystal is a postdoctoral fellow in the Patek Lab.
 She received her B.S. in Marine Biology at the University of California, Santa Cruz in the lab of Dr. Rita Mehta.
 Under the advisement of Dr. Manny Azizi, she received her PhD at the University of California, Irvine in the Department of Ecology and Evolutionary Biology.
 The broad aim of her research focuses on how organisms overcome constraints by studying the motor control strategies, muscle properties, and kinematic basis of movement.
 For her dissertation she investigated how the mechanical properties of the environment may shape musculoskeletal function and the development of novel locomotor modes in frogs.
 In the Patek Lab, Crystal will be working with Dr. Gregory Sutton and the rest of the MURI team to investigate the scaling principals of fast animal movement using experimental and musculoskeletal modeling approaches.
 For more information, visit her personal website: crystalreynaga.weebly.com.